ilight1542/probegen/README.md

 ### Tips and tricks
 #### Run quality filtering and dustmasking!
-These two steps are optional but will help reduce poor-quality probes produced.
+These two steps are optional but they will help reduce poor-quality probes produced.
 One could also consider running [Conterminator](https://github.com/steineggerlab/conterminator), but this is outside the scope of this pipeline.

 #### Clustering parameters have large impacts on the final probe amounts!
 Decreasing `--minimum-percent-identity` or increasing `--max-terminal-mismatches` will quite rapidly reduce the total number of probes output, since more and more distinct probes will be clustered together.
 You could try running different clustering thresholds by calling the execute_clustering.py script independent of the whole-pipeline.